-In support of the BC's own efforts to implement a Twinning project, the principal input of the MS is the staff time.
+In support of the BC own efforts to implement a Twinning project, the principal input of the MS is the staff time.
 This includes the time of the Project Leader, RTA(s), short and medium term experts and other staff involved in managing and accounting for the project.
 The Twinning work plan should state exactly how much time will be devoted to each component of the project.
 The time allocation should be precisely linked to the budget provisions.
 The different categories of MS staff (officials or assimilated) input are:

 STAFF TASKS INPUTS Project Leader Overall conception and direction of the thrust of MS inputs.
 Must have a broad knowledge of all processes in the area of the project and good leadership skills.
 It is recommended that a minimum of 3 days per month including one visit every 3 months (more for complex projects) is allocated.
-RTA(s) 6 Works on a daily basis with BC staff to implement project, support and co- ordinate activities in BC.
+Attendance of quarterly Project Steering Committee is compulsory (under IPA).
+Junior Project Leader Ensures the good coordination with Project Leader and Junior MS input appropriate to the project.
+Attendance of quarterly project steering committees is recommended.
+RTA(s) Works on a daily basis with BC staff to implement project, support and co- ordinate activities in BC.
 Ensures continuity of implementation.
 Must have good general knowledge of the sector.
 Full time in the BC (see section 2.2) for at least 12 consecutive months.
 Short/Medium Term Experts They support the RTA in the transfer of technical know-how.
 Working on specific project components.
 Includes specialist support services e.g. providing BC with access to databases.
 Varies.
 Specified by number of man/days.
 Logistical Management & Accounting Work in MS in support of the project.
-Not specified, covered by 'Twinning management costs' compensation
+Not specified, covered by 'Twinning management costs' compensation seniority will ensure his/her ability to call on short term experts in support of the efficient implementation of the project and the full support at senior levels within the BC.
+The Project Leader is not an Adviser; he/she directs the implementation of the project.